migillett/LiveLT/README.md

 12. If you encounter an error, you can click the "Display Default" button.

 ### Tips and Tricks
+- The Tricaster and the machine running this software MUST be on the same network.
+Ideally, plugged into the same network switch.

-The program saves its running config once you close it out.
+- The program saves its running config once you close it out.
 You can edit this by opening the `config.json` file in the repo folder.
 Most things are self-explanatory, but don't go too crazy.

+- You can find a script to make QR Codes en-masse inside the functions folder.
+You can feed it a CSV file with `FirstName` and `LastName` columns for student names.
+It'll go through all of them and create QR codes.
+This is testing for right now and I plan to add a GUI for this as well when the time comes.

 ### Planned Updates
 - Create an executable file for ease of transport
+- Bug testing
+- GUI to create QR codes en-masse